markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 > **Pause:** How much margin does each side get if the declaration reads `margin: 0 auto 35px auto`?
 >
-> ANSWER: top: 0, right: auto, bottom: 35px, and left: auto
+> Answer: top: 0, right: auto, bottom: 35px, and left: auto

 Lastly, we need to center the text in our "What We Do" paragraph, so we'll finish by adding a `text-align: center` to the `.intro p` CSS rule.